12 Entry-Level Tech Jobs To Kick-Start Your New Career

 Experience in Web Development can help you transition to pretty much any other role, as it's all applicable.

-If this role stands out to you, then be sure to check this career path guide.
 It'll teach you front and back-end, so you can become a full-stack web dev.
-You could complete the first section, get hired as a front-end developer, then carry on learning and transition to full-stack and earn even more!
+You can easily complete the first section, get hired as a front-end developer, then carry on learning and transition to full-stack and earn even more!

 9: Junior Database Administrator